daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_11_explore_compliance_mgr.md

 ### Demo Part 1

-Show the Microsoft Purview portal home page and how to customize the card view and the navigation panel.
+Show the Microsoft Purview portal home page.

 1. Open Microsoft Edge.
 In the address bar, enter **https://purview.microsoft.com**.
 You should already be signed in as the admin.
 If not, sign in with the admin credentials for the Microsoft 365 tenant provided by the authorized lab hoster (ALH).